TREASURIES-Long-term yields slide ahead of Fed Chair Powell's remarks

 The yield on existing four-week bills remained unchanged, while the yield on eight-week bills ticked up 4.6 bps to 5.128%.

-Treasury on Wednesday said it plans to keep coupon issuance across all maturities through July amid an uncertain outlook for the debt limit, announcing total quarterly refunding of $96 billion.
+Treasury said on Wednesday it plans to keep coupon issuance across all maturities through July as the outlook for the U.S. debt limit remains uncertain, announcing total quarterly refunding of $96 billion.

 Sales of $40 billion in U.S. three-year notes, $35 billion in 10-year notes, and $21 billion in 30-year bonds are slated for next week, unchanged from the last refunding announcement.